microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/openshiftchangerequest.md

 ---
 title: "openShiftChangeRequest resource type"
-description: "A type of shift request to claim an open shift in a schedule."
+description: "Represents a type of shift request to claim an open shift in a schedule."
 localization_priority: Normal
 author: "akumar39"
 ms.prod: "microsoft-teams"